-It’s that time of year again!
+It is that time of year again to Protect your Fence in Winter!
 Winter in the Mid-Atlantic always brings a few surprises, but you can stay one step ahead.
 At least when it comes to protecting your fence.
 We utilize a lot of low maintenance options for fencing, but that doesn’t mean we recommend setting them up and then forgetting them.
 Prepare for whatever the weather will bring in the coming months with these simple steps:

 - Take a Look Around.

 The easiest way to determine what protection your fence needs is by simply looking at it.
 Take a walk around the perimeter, searching for any loose posts or small signs of damage along the way.
 Too often, what starts out small has a way of growing much bigger over the course of a bad winter.
 So, it’s best to address any potential chips, scratches, dents, etc. now.
 Wood fences require a little extra attention during this season, since this material is more vulnerable to moisture than a vinyl or aluminum fence would be.
 Be sure to check for soft spots, which could indicate the presence of rot, or tiny holes left by wood-eating insects.
 Although you probably don’t have to worry about the insects when it’s this cold, those holes can fill with snow, ice, and other moisture if you let them.

 - Address Repairs ASAP.

 If you uncover anything during your inspection, make sure you address it right away.
 Whether you feel comfortable breaking out the putty or you’d prefer to call us, it’s all about staying ahead of winter weather.
 Especially if you notice any underlying problems with stability, go ahead and consult with the experts.
 This could indicate an issue with the footers, which we’d need to fix before the ground freezes too much.
 If we’re recently installed your fence, you shouldn’t have to worry about any of these matters yet.
 But with each year, try to be a little more diligent.